I love tending my houseplants, and this may be the easiest-to-care-for and most forgiving plant I've ever owned.

-You can easily turn one small African milk tree plant into many.
-You will probably like to do so since it is said that sharing it with friends and family brings good luck.
+You can easily turn one small African milk tree plant into many, especially since sharing it with friends and family is said to bring good luck.
 Who doesn't like good luck?

-- Using a pair of scissors or handheld garden pruners, cut an arm off at its base on the stalk.
+- Using a pair of scissors or garden pruners, cut an arm off at the base of its stalk.

-- I've read that you need to wait a couple of days before planting the cutting, that it is necessary to dip the cut arm into rooting hormone and to use special soils to plant it in, but have personally never taken these steps.
-I have, time and time again, placed my cutting directly into soil (I simply use Miracle Grow potting soil) and have never had a cutting not root for me this way.
+- Some recommend dipping the cut stem into rooting hormone, waiting a couple of days, and then planting it in special soils, but I have never taken these extra steps.
+I always place my cutting directly into Miracle Grow potting soil and have never had a cutting not root for me this way.

-- All you have to do is make sure the soil where you put the cutting in stays moist.
-The cuttings will root within a week or two.
+- The cuttings will root within a week or two.